OlivierMounicq/Powershell/README.md

 #### Merge all file content into a single one

+We want to merge the file name with file content

 ```ps1
  Get-ChildItem -include *.txt -Recurse | %{ $_.Name + ":`n" + (Get-Content -LiteralPath $_.FullName | Out-String)}
 ```